Mahama urges African legislators to uphold family values and sovereignty - MyJoyOnline

 The four-day conference, hosted under the auspices of Speaker Alban Sumana Bagbin, brought together delegates from 20 African countries, including parliamentarians, policymakers, civil society leaders, and traditional authorities.

-President Mahama reminded participants that Ghana, as the historic gateway to African liberation, carried a legacy of leadership in the cause of continental freedom and unity.
+President Mahama reminded participants that Ghana, as the historic gateway to African liberation, carried a legacy of leadership in continental freedom and unity.

 He recalled Kwame Nkrumah’s declaration that “the African is capable of managing his own affairs,” noting that this foundational statement continues to inspire Africa’s pursuit of self-determination.